brightcove/brightcove-player-sdk-ios/README.md

 There is one caveat to using a view strategy: you must not access the playback controller's `view` property from within the view strategy block.
 Since the block is being called *because* the playback controller's `view` property was accessed for the first time, accessing the `view` property again *within* the view strategy block could cause a rip in the fabric of space and time, and your program will crash.

-Playing Video In The Background (and a special note about PiP)
+Playing Video In The Background (and a special note about Picture in Picture)
 -------------
 By default, when an iOS application is sent to the background, or the device is locked, iOS will pause any video that is playing.
 To change this behavior, set the `allowsBackgroundAudioPlayback` property of the `BCOVPlaybackController` object to `YES`.
 (The default value is `NO`, indicating playback will pause in the background.)